IdleScV/Notes/Rake/intro.md

-Building a Rake task is easy, since Rake is already available to us as a part of Ruby.
+Rake is already available to us as a part of Ruby.
 All we need to do is create a file in the top level of our directory called Rakefile.

+More info in local Rakefile.rb